Medical needs policy

 Our role as the local authority

-The statutory guidance states that there can be a range of circumstances where a child has a health need.
+The statutory guidance states that there can be a range of circumstances where a child or young person has a health need.
 They will still receive a suitable education that meets their needs without our intervention, for example:

-• where the child can still attend school with some support
+• where the pupil can still attend school with some support

-• where the school has made arrangements to deliver suitable education outside of school for the child
+• where the school has made arrangements to deliver suitable education outside of school for the pupil

-• where arrangements have been made for the child to be educated in a hospital by an on-site hospital school
+• where arrangements have been made for the pupil to be educated in a hospital by an on-site hospital school

 Our head of service for inclusion, Kate Capel, is our children’s service designated officer.
-This role is responsible for providing education for children unable to attend school because of medical needs.
+This role is responsible for providing education for children or young people unable to attend school because of medical needs.
 Contact the head of service at PRT@lincolnshire.gov.uk.